-A Greek philosopher, surnamed Sacca ("sack-carrier"), founder of the Neo-Platonic School, said to have been in his earlier days a porter in Alexandria.
+Ammonius was a Greek philosopher, surnamed Sacca ("sack-carrier"), founder of the neo-Platonic School, said to have been in his earlier days a porter in Alexandria.
 His parents were Christian, but he himself is said by Plotinus to have abandoned his earlier religion; although both Eusebius and St Jerome deny his apostasy.
 Ammonius opened a school of philosophy in Alexandria, and sought to harmonize, through a comprehensive eclecticism, the philosophies of Aristotle and Plato.
-He seems also to have added elements of oriental speculation; but it is doubtful how far Neo-Platonism represents his own position.
+He seems also to have added elements of oriental speculation; but it is doubtful how far neo-Platonism represents his own position.
 His most distinguished pupils were Origen and Plotinus.
-Ammonius Saccus died at Alexandria, 243 AD, at the age of more than 80.
+Ammonius Saccus died at Alexandri in, 243 AD, at the age of more than 80.
 He left no writings behind him.

-Ammonius was also the name of a Peripatetic philosopher of the 1st century, the instructor of Plutarch; of a Christian philosopher of the 3rd century, who wrote a "Harmony of the Gospels;" of a philosopher of the 5th century, a disciple of Proclus, who left important commentaries on Aristotle; and of an Alexandrian grammarian of the 4th century.
+Ammonius was also the name of a Peripatetic philosopher of the 1st century, the instructor of Plutarch; of a Christian philosopher of the third century, who wrote a "Harmony of the Gospels;" of a philosopher of the fifth century, a disciple of Proclus, who left important commentaries on Aristotle; and of an Alexandrian grammarian of the fourth century.